2024 Angel City FC season: October

-It was reported on October 3, 2024, that Angel City would be fined $200,000, and docked 3-points in the 2024 standings for violating the NWSL salary cap.
+It was reported on October 3, 2024, that Angel City would be fined $200,000, and docked 3 points in the 2024 standings for violating the NWSL salary cap.
 Team president and CEO Julie Uhrman and general manager Angela Hucles Mangano also have been suspended "from conducting duties related to any player transactions" for the rest of 2024.
 This saw the team drop down to 12th place in the standings.
-According to the league the team had exceeded the $50,000 for four weeks during the 2024 season.
+According to the league's investigation, the team had exceeded the salary cap by $50,000 for four weeks during the 2024 season.
 While Angel City accepted full responsibility for their violations, they defended their actions as they had believed "childcare payments do not count against the salary cap".
-Sydney Leroux, one of the mothers on the team also spoke out against the leagues decision.
+Sydney Leroux, one of the mothers on the team, also spoke out against the league's decision.

 Fresh off the news of the clubs salary cap violations, Angel City traveled to play Seattle Reign FC on October 4, 2024.
 M.A.
-Vignola who had been battling injury through the season scored her first goal of the season assisted by Alyssa Thompson and it ended as the match winner in a 1–0 victory to secure 3-points on the road.
-Earlier than day Alyssa Thomson was once again named to the NWSL Team of the Month for back-to-back months for scoring 3 goals and 1 assist over the month of September.
+Vignola, who had been battling injury through the season, scored her first goal of the season, assisted by Alyssa Thompson, and it ended as the match winner in a 1–0 victory.
+Earlier that day Alyssa Thomson was once again named to the NWSL Team of the Month for September for back-to-back months for scoring 3 goals and 1 assist that month.

 Angel City then traveled to play North Carolina Courage on October 12, 2024.
 Christen Press scored her first goal since returning from her injury in stoppage time to almost secure the win, but the Courage managed to equalize and end the match as a 1–1 draw.
 The match also marked Press' 100th NWSL appearance.
 As this was must win game to keep them in playoff contention, Angel City's playoff eligibility was now out of their control.

 On October 15, 2024, veteran defender Merritt Mathias announced that she would be retiring at the conclusion of the 2024 season.
 Mathias dealt with injury throughout her time at Angel City and was honored at the final home match of the season on October 20, 2024, against Utah Royals.
 After a goal from Claudia Zornoza, Sydney Leroux scored an equalizer off a header assist from Gisele Thompson, her first professional assist.
 The match finished as a 1–1 draw.
 Before the match began, Angel City was officially eliminated from playoff contention.

 On October 29, 2024, Angel City announced Sydney Leroux would re-sign with Angel City which would keep her with the club until 2027.
 Leroux described this as her "last go" and that she would end her career with Angel City.
 Three players were called up by their respective national teams during the International Break.
 Alyssa Thompson earned her first official call-up of the year and also scored her first senior goal for the United States in a friendly against Iceland.
 Owner Natalie Portman also represented Angel City at the 2024 Ballon d'Or ceremony in Paris.